-Flags are flying at half mast in South Tyneside in respect to those killed in terror attacks in Brussels.
+Flags fly at half mast in respect of those killed in Belgian terror attacks

 At least 26 people have been killed and many more injured in blasts at Zaventem airport and Maalbeek metro station, this morning.